Tamale Mirundi: Early life and education

-Tamale Mirundi was born to Namatovu Molly and Yowana Mirundi from Matale-Kalagala Village, Kyotera District previously Rakai District as their ninth child.
-He is said to have moved to Kampala in 1979 to pursue secondary education and initiated his career in journalism at Munno newspaper during his time in the third year of senior school.
-He held a Bachelors degree in Mass Communication from Makerere University.
-He initiated two independent newspaper publications, The Voice and Lipoota after his university.
+Joseph Tamale Mirundi was born to Namatovu Molly and Yowana Mirundi from Matale-Kalagala Village, Kyotera District, as their ninth child.

+He is said to have moved to Kampala in 1979 to pursue secondary education.
+He initiated his career in journalism at Munno newspaper during his third year of senior school.
+He held a bachelor's degree in Mass Communication from Makerere University.

+He initiated two independent newspaper publications, The Voice and Lipoota, after graduating.